SallyH3/prototypeFlash/README.md

 * Craft code with clean style by using modular components.
 * Iterate over large dataset to provide a user with the ability to study prototype methods.
-* Give user ability to open and close each flashcard.
+* Give user ability to keep track of how many prototype questions they have answered wrong.

 ---